AlvaroCavalcante/hand-face-detector/README.md

 For our dataset, it is advised to generate a total of 15 TFRecord files for both the test and validation sets, while the training set requires 110 files.
 Each of these individual files is approximately 200 MB in size.

 ## Object Detection Results
 We trained and optimized different object detection architectures for the given task of hand and face detection for sign language, achieving good results while reducing the models' complexity.
-The Table bellow shows the mean Average Precision (mAP) and inference time (milliseconds) of each detector, where the values in parentheses correspond to the inference time before applying any optimizations.
+The Table bellow shows the mean Average Precision (mAP) and inference time (milliseconds) of each detector.
+The values in parentheses correspond to the inference time before applying the optimizations.

 **Note:** CPU Intel Core I5 10400, GPU Nvidia RTX 3060.